machine-drivers/docker-machine-driver-xhyve/README.md

 Use `qcow2` disk format.
 If you using minikube, `CONFIG_VIRTIO_BLK=y` support is included in minikube-iso as of version v0.0.6.

+#### `--xhyve-rawdisk`

+Use a simple 'raw disk' format and virtio-blk driver for storage.
+This may be significantly faster for I/O intensive applications, at the potential cost of data durability.

 #### `--xhyve-virtio-9p`

 Enable `virtio-9p` folder share.